edrago/edrago.github.com/source/_posts/2013-03-19-installing-mumble-django-behind-nginx.markdown

 createsuperuser_ later.
 This is used to login to the admin system.
 __Note3:__ If you are doing this on your machine, you can see the page running by executing the command _"python manage.py runserver 0.0.0.0:8000"_ and access it in your browser with _localhost:8000_.
 __Note4:__ To disable the __activate__ script, just run the command __deactivate__.

 Configuring Nginx and Gunicorn
 ------------------------------
-After you configured your mumble-django accordingly, it's time to deploy gunicorn through Nginx.
+After you configured your mumble-django accordingly, it's time to deploy it with gunicorn through Nginx.
 Let's start with Nginx config file.
 The location of the file depends on your distro.
 ``` nginx mumble-django.conf